Richard Darton Thomas: Post-war career

 Between April 1822 and April 1825, and again from May 1834, Thomas served as Superintendent of the Ships in Ordinary at Portsmouth and Plymouth, until promoted to rear-admiral on 10 January 1837.
 From May 1841 until December 1844 he served as commander-in-chief on the Pacific Station, flying his flag on Dublin.
 His duties were more diplomatic than military; settling the long-standing claims of the owners of the British brig Anna which had been seized in 1822, and of the British merchants who had been plundered at Callao, and obtaining compensation from El Salvador and Costa Rica for injuries and losses sustained by the British residents.
 He also had to deal with the occupation of Tahiti by the French Rear-Admiral Abel Aubert du Petit-Thouars, and the unauthorized annexation of the Sandwich Islands by one of his own subordinates.
-His conduct in office, particularly his handing of the Sandwich Islands crisis received the full approval of the Foreign Office and Admiralty, and King Kamehameha III ordered a portrait of Thomas in full uniform for his palace.
+His conduct in office, particularly his handling of the Sandwich Islands crisis received the full approval of the Foreign Office and Admiralty, and King Kamehameha III ordered a portrait of Thomas in full uniform for his palace.
 He also received the thanks of the government of the United States and was appointed an honorary member of the American Board of Commissioners for Foreign Missions.

 Thomas was promoted to vice-admiral on 8 January 1848, and to admiral on 11 September 1854.
 He died in Stonehouse, Devon on 21 August 1857.